MPuersten/AdventOfCode2022/README.md

 Repository for advent of code 2022.

-Practice for TypeScript - learning fast, appreciative of tips and suggestions.
+Practicing with TypeScript - appreciative of tips and suggestions.
-Employs TDD when practical as practice with Jest.
+Employs TDD when practical for practice with Jest.

 ## TypeScript
 Uses TypeScript version 4.9.3